BLSQ/snt-toolbox-docs/CONTRIBUTING.md

 The main feature of this site is the **fixed navigation panel (TOC)** on the left-hand side.
 To make this work, we are moving away from a single, long Google Doc.
 Instead, we "break down" the manual into individual, independent files—one for each section or subsection.

+> [!WARNING]
+> **Please do _not_ add or update a `README.md` file in the root directory!** <br>
+Because we use `index.md` as the website’s official homepage, a `README.md` file can cause technical conflicts during the build process.
+More importantly, we want to avoid returning to a "single massive file" workflow.
+All content should live in its specific modular `.md` file.

 ### 1. The "Front Matter" Logic
 Every `.md` file starts with a small block of configuration text between triple dashes (`---`).
 This tells the site where the page belongs in the sidebar.